wlevine/wlevine.github.io/_posts/2015-06-08-google-summer-of-code-weeks-1-and-2.markdown

  that the nmatrix Rakefile has two parallel methods for building and packaging gems. `Gem::PackageTask` adds the package, and repackage tasks (which are the ones listed in the nmatrix docs), while`Bundler::GemHelper.install_tasks` adds build, install, and release tasks (which are a secret?).
 They do basically the same thing, but don't talk to each other.
+Oh, and also  the latter doesn't work with multiple gems.
 I removed `Bundler::GemHelper.install_tasks` and added a custom install task.

 ### Useful references